Midland MXT Radio Install Guide – Center Console to Prinsu Roof Rack on 5th Gen 4Runner

 Midland MXT Radio Install Guide - Center Console to Prinsu Roof Rack on 5th Gen 4Runner

-Previous to this installation I was using a portable handheld HAM radio.
+Before this installation, I was using a portable handheld HAM radio.
 While using a HAM radio is great, I could never find a good spot in the car to keep it.
-I found myself hanging it from the visor, it was jerry-rigged in there, falling down often or getting in the way.
+I found myself hanging it from the visor; it was jerry-rigged in there, falling often or getting in the way.

-Moving to a smaller handheld helps keep the radio at an arms reach, without having to worry about antenna reception, falling down, or finding a way to keep the unit charged.
+Moving to a smaller handheld keeps the radio at arm’s reach without worrying about antenna reception, dropping, or keeping the unit charged.

 One of the highlight features is the USB port on the front of the unit, while you do lose a 12-volt port with the unit plugged in, it’s great that you can still plug and charge a phone or GPS device directly into the unit.

-I enjoy how simple of a unit the Midland MXT275 is, with the large buttons, LCD screen, it makes it really easy to use, and operate while driving.
-It even matches the 4Runners stock blue switch lights!
+I enjoy how simple the Midland MXT275 is, with its large buttons and LCD screen, which make it really easy to use and operate while driving.
+It even matches the 4Runners’ stock blue switch lights!

 Subscribe